 SUBMISSION RELEASE WAIVER

-The Applicant (“Recipient”) submitting to Women’s Weekend Film Challenge’s Pilot Accelerator, on behalf of myself, further hereby agrees as follows:
+I, the applicant submitting to Women’s Weekend Film Challenge’s Pilot Accelerator (“Recipient”) on behalf of myself, agree as follows:

-Recipient agrees that Recipient will not assert against Judges and/or WWFC any claim based on plagiarism, infringement, confidential relationship, implied contract, unfair competition or for any other reason whatsoever arising out of any alleged use by Judges and/or WWFC of the Material.
-If, notwithstanding anything stated herein, Recipient should hereafter claim that Judges and/or WWFC has used Recipient’s proprietary Material, or any portion thereof, without Recipient’s consent or authorization, Recipient specifically agrees and understands that Recipient will suffer no, and make no claim for, damages in excess of One Thousand Dollars ($1,000), if any, and that such damages, if any, shall be Recipient’s sole and exclusive remedy and shall be payable only in the event a court of competent jurisdiction shall find that Judges and/or WWFC has wrongfully appropriated such proprietary Material from Recipient; accordingly, Recipient irrevocably waives any right to seek and/or obtain rescission and/or equitable and/or injunctive relief in connection with any such claim(s).
-Recipient understands and agrees that Judges and/or WWFC is not responsible for any loss or damage to the Material.
+Recipient agrees that Recipient will not assert against any Judges and/or WWFC any claim based on plagiarism, infringement, confidential relationship, implied contract, unfair competition or for any other reason whatsoever arising out of any alleged use by a Judge and/or WWFC of the Material.
+If, notwithstanding anything stated herein, Recipient should hereafter claim that a Judge and/or WWFC has used Recipient’s proprietary Material, or any portion thereof, without Recipient’s consent or authorization, Recipient specifically agrees and understands that Recipient will not sufferor make any claim for damages in excess of One Thousand U.S. Dollars (US$1,000), if any, and that such damages, if any, shall be Recipient’s sole and exclusive remedy and shall be payable only in the event of a court of competent jurisdiction’s finding that a Judge and/or WWFC has wrongfully appropriated such proprietary Material from Recipient.
+Accordingly, Recipient irrevocably waives its right to seek and/or obtain rescission and/or equitable and/or injunctive relief in connection with any such claim(s).
+Recipient understands and agrees that Judges and/or WWFC are not responsible for any loss or damage to the Material.